tock/tock/doc/courses/sosp/README.md

 networks and the Internet of Things.
 Tock is the first operating system to allow multiple untrusted applications to run concurrently on a microcontroller-based computer.
 The Tock kernel is written in Rust, a memory-safe systems language that does not rely on a garbage collector.
 Userspace applications are run in single-threaded processes that can be written in any language.
-A paper describing Tock's goals, design, and implementation will be presented at the conference.
+A paper describing Tock's goals, design, and implementation will be presented at the conference on Monday and is available [here](https://www.amitlevy.com/papers/tock-sosp2017.pdf).

 In this course, you will learn the basic Tock system architecture, how to write a userspace process in C, Tock's system call interface, and